Christopher Hood

-He specialises in the study of executive government, regulation and public-sector reform and has written on New Public Management.
+He specialised in the study of executive government, regulation and public-sector reform and wrote on New Public Management.
+Outside his academic work, he was a member of the Gaelic Society of London and of the Gaelic Congregation in London.

 Education

 Hood obtained a B.A. degree (first-class honours) in Social Sciences from the University of York in 1968, and a B.Litt. degree from the University of Glasgow in 1971.
 He was awarded a D.Litt. degree from the University of York in 1987.

 Awards

 The Art of the State was awarded the 1998 W. J. M. Mackenzie award of the Political Studies Association.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours.
 A Government that Worked Better and Cost Less? was awarded the 2015 Louis Brownlow Book Award of the National Academy of Public Administration and the 2016 W. J. M. Mackenzie award.
 In 2017, Hood was awarded an honorary doctorate (Dr.h.c.) from the Erasmus University Rotterdam, "for his contribution to the development of the field of Public Administration in general and in the Netherlands in particular".
+In 2021 he received the John Gaus award from the Public Administration Section of the American Political Science Association.
+The Way the Money Goes received the 2025 W. J. M. Mackenzie award.